ricardopereira/blog/_posts/2015-07-10-EN-bitrise-and-carthage.md

 tags: [iOS, CI, ]
 ---

-[Bitrise](https://www.bitrise.io) doesn't has a task for Carthage, at least for now.
+[Bitrise](https://www.bitrise.io) doesn't have a task for Carthage, at least for now.
 Here is how you can add [Carthage](https://github.com/Carthage/Carthage) support on your workflow.

 ---